Rockafellian Relaxation and Stochastic Optimization under Perturbations: Rockafellian Relaxation

-The requirement \eqref{eqn:calmnesscond} holds if the min-value function $u\mapsto \ninf_x f(u,x)$ is calm from below at $\bar u$ \cite[Equation 8(12)]{VaAn} and it is also minorized by some affine function.
-Calmness in the context of right-hand side perturbations of constraint systems is discussed in \cite{burke1991calmness,burke1991exact}.
-An application of the construction in Proposition \ref{prop:SuffCondExactCalm} is given at the end of Subsection \ref{subsec:refine}.
+The requirement \eqref{eqn:calmnesscond} holds for sufficiently large $\bar \theta$ if the min-value function $\cV$ is calm from below at $0$ \cite[Equation 8(12)]{VaAn} and it is also minorized by some affine function.
+Calmness in the context of right-hand side perturbations of constraint systems is discussed in \cite{burke1991exact}.

-Exactness of a Rockafellian can be interpreted as relating to optimality conditions for the actual problem \eqref{eqn:actualproblem}.
-We record this straightforward fact, which helps us justify the passing from \eqref{eqn:actualproblem} to \eqref{eqn:relaxedproblem} even without strict exactness.
-Further discussion of optimality conditions is deferred to Section \ref{sec:optcond}.